SeattleCentral/WEB150/quizzes/midterm.md

-# Quiz 01
+# Midterm Study Guide
-> Due: 07/17/2019 at 11:59 PM
+> Due: 07/31/2019 at 11:59 PM

 ## Information

-Quiz 01 contains both a Repl.it portion worth 10 pts. that is open notes and a Canvas, multiple choice portion worth 10 pts.
+The Midterm contains both a Repl.it portion worth 20 pts. that is open notes and a Canvas, multiple choice portion worth 30 pts.
 The Canvas portion is closed book.

 ## Preparation Notes